Simply-Love/Simply-Love-SM5/README.md

 # ---------------- Other Changes ----------------

 - Density Graph color is based off of NPS.
 The higher the NPS the more red it is.
-- Density Graph breakdown on song select is now more detailed and caches so it only needs to be parsed once.
-(Thanks Sujeet!)
 - Removal of game modes.
 - CDTitle support added.